somphene/somphene.github.io/log/_posts/2020-02-17-11-mechanical-working-of-metals-01.md

 bigimg:
 tags: [ Mechanical, Metals, MM 408, K. Narasimhan]
 ---
+Please contact Kedar at kedarbahulkar@gmail.com for further details/discussions regarding topics in this course.
 ### Mechanical Working Part 1 (Up to Midsem)
 This course deals with manufacturing proceesses involved in metal forming.
 Four major processes are covered in detail (involving classification, equipments and their analysis) as follows: